Privacy, Security and Data Protection Policy

 - a) Website:

-– Request to reserve accommodation and/or complementary services;
+– Contact request; – Request for information; – Request to book accommodation and/or additional services;

 - b) Hotel Activities: